inventables/x-carve-instructions/upgrade/step8/step8.md

 <p> Gather 4 gusset brackets, 8 M5 x 10mm socket head cap screws, 6 M5 pre-assembly t-slot nuts, 4 M5 tee nut twist in and the 20mm x 20mm x 1000mm extrusion.</p>
 <img src="photos/IMG_6371.JPG">
 <p>Pull the gantry forward and work on the back of the machine.
-Attach an gusset bracket to each of the two 958mm extrusions sticking out.
+Attach a gusset bracket to each of the two 958mm extrusions sticking out.
 Insert 1 pre-assembly t-slot nut into the top channel of each 958mm extrusion. </p>
 <img src="photos/IMG_6376(1).jpg">
 <p>Secure the rear 1000mm extrusion by tightening the angle brackets.</p>
 <img src="photos/secure958mm.jpg">